jsim2010/partite/CONTRACT.md

 # Partite

-## Definitions
+operation
+: An interaction with a project.

+agent
+: An entity that performs an operation.

+vote
+: A determination if a given operation shall be executed.

 action
-: An operation that can only be executed via a vote.
+: An operation that shall only be executed after a vote affirms it.

-adjustment
+ballot
-: A set of modifications to a given standard.
+: A declaration of a given agent's desire concerning a given vote.

-adoption
+voter
+: An agent that is eligible to submit a ballot for a given vote.

+roll call
-: An action that applies a given alteration to a vision.
+: An operation that requests ballots concerning a given vote from its voters.

-alteration
+affirmation
+: An operation that determines if a vote's action shall be executed.

+## Assignment

+role
-: A set of modifications to a given vision.
+: A classification of an agent which defines the operations the agent is eligible to perform.
+: One of director, consul, inspector, architect, developer.

 assignment
-: A set of roles.

-ballot
-: A declaration of a given operative's desire concerning a given vote.
+: A set of roles that are applied to a given agent.

-operative
+reassignment
-: An entity that operates on the project and has an assignment.
+: An action that modifies an actor's assignment.

+An agent must accept the addition of a role to their assignment.

+A given agent shall not be able to execute any operations that are not explictly included in one of the roles included in their assignment.

+When an agent requests any of the roles in their assignment be removed, it shall be done.

+When a project is created, all agents responsible for the creation shall have the director role added to their assignment.

+Each director shall be a voter in all reassignments.

+## Standard

 policy
 : A condition that, when met, triggers the execution of a given operation.

-reassignment
-: An action that modifies a given operative's assignment.

-role
-: A classification of an operative which defines the operations the operative is eligible to perform.

-sanction
-: An action that applies a given adjustment to a standard.

 standard
 : A set of policies.

+sanction
+: An action that modifies a standard.

+A project's standard shall define a policy for both the roll call and the affirmation of each defined action.

+Each director shall be a voter in all sanctions.

+## Vision

 vision
-: A succinct purpose that describes the intention of the project.
+: A succinct purpose tha describes the intention of a project.

-vote
+adoption
-: A defined process that determines if a given operation shall be executed.
+: An action that modifies a vision.

-## I) Voting

-1) A ballot shall declare one of the following:

-   a) *Approval*: the voter desires the action be executed

-   b) *Disapproval*: the voter desires the action not be executed
-2) The project's standard shall have a a policy defined for each of the following operations for every action defined in the contract (see Appendix A for a list):

-   a) *Vote Initiation*: when ballots for the vote shall be requested from the eligible operatives

-   b) *Affirmation*: when the action shall be executed

-## II) Roles

-1) **Resignation**: Any operative shall be able to remove any role from their assignment at any time.
-2) The following roles shall exist:

-   a) director

-   b) consul

-   c) inspector

-   d) architect

-   e) developer
-3) A given operative shall not be able to execute any operations that are not explictly given to one of the roles in their assignment.
-4) **Founders**: When a project is created, all operatives responsible for the creation shall have the director role added to their assignment.

-## Director

-1) A director shall be eligible to tender a ballot for the following actions:
+Each director shall be a voter in all adoptions.
-   a) reassignment
-   b) sanction
-   c) adoption

-## Appendix A) Actions

-This is a list of all actions that are defined in this contract.

-1) Reassignment of an operative's roles
-2) Sanction of a standard
-3) Adoption of a vision

----

 ## Contract

 requirement
-: An object composed of:

-  - a non-empty set of inputs
-  - the behavior that fulfills the vision
+: A description of a desired behavior.

 contract
-: A list containing all requirements of a project.
+: A set of all the requirements of a project.

+enactment
+: An action that modifies a contract.

+Each director shall be a voter in all enactments.

+---

+## Definitions

+adjustment
+: A set of modifications to a given standard.

+alteration
+: A set of modifications to a given vision.

 edit
 : A collection of modifications to a contract.